 Scripts, once formed, are persistent and can be very resistant to change, largely to their unconscious nature, but also due to the mind's belief that they have served us well in the past.
 If there is a particular way in which we have always reacted, to anger for example, then it becomes very difficult to even consciously decide to act in any other way.
-If you withdrew and hid in your room as a child, that may be your prefered style as an adult.
 This is true even if it is apparent that our script is not achieving its purpose.
 Scripts, in this way, can become habitual.